Sequencer: Deep LSTM for Image Classification: Experiments

 \subsection{Analysis and visualization}

 In this subsection, we investigate the properties of Sequencer in terms of resolution adaptability and efficiency.
-Furthermore, effective receptive field (ERF)~\cite{luo2016understanding} provides insight into the question of how Sequencer recognizes images.
+Furthermore, effective receptive field (ERF)~\cite{luo2016understanding} and visualization of the hidden states provides insight into the question of how Sequencer recognizes images.

 One of the attractive properties of Sequencer is its flexible adaptability to the resolution, with minimal impact on accuracy even when the resolution of the input image is varied from one-half to twice.
 In comparison, architectures like MLP-Mixer~\cite{tolstikhin2021mlp} have a fixed input resolution, and GFNet~\cite{rao2021global} requires interpolation of weights in the Fourier domain when inputting images with a resolution different from training images.
 We evaluate the resolution adaptability of models comparatively by inputting different resolution images to each model, without fine-tuning, with pre-trained weights on IN-1K at the resolution of 224$^2$.
 Figure \ref{figure:resolution_adaptability_org} compares absolute top-1 accuracy on IN-1K, and Figure \ref{figure:resolution_adaptability_delta} compares relative one to the input image with the resolution of 224$^2$.
 By increasing the resolution by 28 for Sequencer2D-S and by 32 for other models, we avoid padding and prevent the effect of padding on accuracy.
-Compared to DeiT~\cite{touvron2020training}, GFNet~\cite{rao2021global}, CycleMLP~\cite{chen2022cyclemlp}, and ConvNeXt~\cite{liu2022convnet}, Sequencer's performance is more sustainable.
+Compared to DeiT-S~\cite{touvron2020training}, GFNet-S~\cite{rao2021global}, CycleMLP-B2~\cite{chen2022cyclemlp}, and ConvNeXt-T~\cite{liu2022convnet}, Sequencer-S's performance is more sustainable.
 The relative accuracy is consistently better than ConvNeXt~\cite{liu2022convnet}, which is influential in the lower-resolution band, and, at 448$^2$ resolution, 0.6\% higher than CycleMLP~\cite{chen2022cyclemlp}, which is influential in the double-resolution band.
 It is noteworthy that Sequencer continues to maintain high accuracy on double resolution.